API Usage¶

 Note

-The UART API can’t be used if SLIP is used, as SLIP uses the UART to transfer data
+The UART API can’t be used if SLIP is used, as SLIP uses the UART to transfer data.
+In this case, use SECUART instead.

 The following example shows how to start a node as a Router: